-Philipp Hartung left for Russia in 1766 as a single man, and arrived in Oranienbaum on 30 May 1766 from the port of Rewal, Germany.
-He arrived aboard the pink Novaya Dvinka under the command of Lieutenant Ivan Perepechin.
+Philipp Hartung left for Russia in 1766 as a single man, and arrived from Reval [Estonia] at the port in Oranienbaum on 30 May 1766 aboard the pink Novaya Dvinka under the command of Lieutenant Ivan Perepechin.

 Philipp settled in the Volga German colony of Frank and is recorded there on the 1767 Census in Household No. 13.